-FIL Life operates an open architecture investment platform where its funds are invested in a range of funds managed by Fidelity companies and other fund managers and insurers.
+FIL Life operates an open architecture investment platform where its life funds are invested in a range of underlying funds managed by Fidelity companies and other fund managers and insurers.
 This provides trustees and employers with the ability to construct an investment solution which meets their needs and the needs of the plan members.
-Clients engage the services of an investment adviser to help with investment strategy and design.
+Trustees or employers often engage the services of an investment adviser to help with investment strategy and design.

-FIL Life's insurance business is relatively simple, mainly comprising unit-linked pensions business, with a small legacy annuity book.
+FIL Life's insurance business is simple, mainly comprising unit-linked pensions business, with a small legacy annuity book.